HCPS-OTIS/tools/workorders.md

 ## replacements

+Replaced
 Screen replaced.
 Barcode replaced.
 Keyboard replaced.
+Touchpad replaced.
 Plastics replaced.

-Touchpad replaced.
+Not replaced
+Damage does not warrant replacement at this time.
+Device in working order.

 ## repairs